About this listing

 Staff will prepare one meal a day, and can do the supermarket shopping, as required.
 Included in the rental price is the service for cooking the meal (obviously the cost of the food will be covered by guests, according to what they choose to shop - the shopping can be done yourselves, or you can instruct the driver to do it for you, so you can maximise your sun-bathing time!)

-The cooks have a wide range of Greek and Continental dishes in their repertoire and can also offer child-minding services (this is not included in the rental price of the villa, and should be arranged directly with her).
+The cooks have a wide range of Greek and Continental dishes in their repertoire and can also offer child-minding services (this is not included in the rental price of the villa, and should be arranged directly with them).
 The driver has the use of a 4X4 Subaru Forrester, and is on-hand for supermarket runs and trips to nearby beaches (cost of petrol to be covered by guests, according to usage).
-He can also help you explore the area on day trips - again, this is not included in the rental price of the villa, and should be arranged directly with him.
+He can also arrange taxis for you if you wish to explore the island.

 ACTIVITIES IN THE AREA